beemobot/docs.beemo.gg/index.md

 ### How To Contribute

 Contributing to the documentation is relatively simple!
 At the bottom of every documentation page is an "`Edit on GitHub`" button; Simply press this and make your changes on the page it opens- and submit a pull request when you're done.
-The pull request will be reviewed, and if your changes are good, it will be merged!
+The pull request will be reviewed, and if your changes are good, they will be added to the docs!

 ### Documentation Contributors